Michael Buerk: Other work

 In 2013, Buerk voiced a Marmite advert in which spoof rescue teams rescue lost forgotten jars at the back of cupboards and fridges and despite receiving a number of complaints the advert still continues.

 Beginning on 16 November 2014, Buerk took part in the fourteenth series of I'm a Celebrity...Get Me Out of Here!
 On 3 December 2014, he was the third celebrity to be eliminated in the public vote.

 Charity work

 On 28 July 2007, Buerk appeared on a celebrity version of Who Wants to Be a Millionaire? with Jennie Bond to raise money for NCH, the children's charity.
 Between them they won £64,000.
 He is a supporter of the British Red Cross and in October 2008 came out in support of an alternative reality game, Traces of Hope, which the charity developed.

-On the BBC's Children in Need, Buerk has performed several times along with an ensemble of BBC News presenters.
-In 2004, he dressed in leather to perform Duran Duran classics and in 2005, he sang Queen's "Bohemian Rhapsody".
+On the BBC's Children in Need, Buerk performed several times as part of an ensemble of BBC News presenters.
+In 2004, he performed as Duran Duran with Andrew Marr, Rob Bonnet, Bill Turnbull, and Jeremy Bowen.